The Crucible: VSFB’s Newest Innovation Hub

-Base members explore The Crucible Innovation Lab at its opening ceremony at Vandenberg Space Force Base, Calif., Nov.
+VANDENBERG SPACE FORCE BASE, Calif. --The Crucible Innovation Lab was unveiled as a brand new creative center Nov.
 22, 2024.
 This new makerspace is designed to be a collaborative environment where Vandenberg members can come together to brainstorm, innovate, and bring ideas to life.
-(U.S. Space Force photo by Senior Airman Kadielle Shaw)
+The Crucible offers individuals the tools, resources , and space needed to turn their concepts into a reality.

+"Our goal is for Team Vandenberg to utilize the space to develop local solutions to their own mission needs instead of being forced to wait for a solution to come," said U.S. Space Force Maj.
+Bryan Davis, Space Launch Delta 30 spaceport innovation chief.

+The Crucible’s mission is to promote innovation and execute projects that will introduce future-focused solutions.
+The center offers 3D Printing, CNC, power tools, circuitry, high-powered PCs for 3D modeling, VR, coding, software development, and more.
+Access to the broader AFWERX and SPACEWERX network as well as other local makerspaces from the Navy or universities are also available.
+With this plethora of brand-new, stellar equipment and well-crafted working areas, it makes an ideal environment for collaboration and accelerates the development of next-generation technology, inventions, and ideas.

 |Date Taken: